July 16, 2025

 Method 1: Swaddle with one arm in, one arm out

 Start by swaddling one arm in and keeping the other arm out of the swaddle.
 Then for the first night waking, switch arms.
 Then the next waking, switch again!
-For the first nap of the day, switch, and continue taking turns with which arm is swaddled in and which is out for three to four days.
+For the first nap of the day, switch, and continue taking turns with which arm is swaddled in and which is out for each sleep, for three to four days.

 Then leave both arms out, and you’re officially done swaddling your baby!